 What is available in our Reading Rooms?Prints, drawings and paintings from the India Office collections can be viewed in the Print Room, located in the Asian and African Studies Reading Room.
 Viewing is by appointment only, Monday-Friday.
 For appointment details, please email firstname.lastname@example.org.

-An extensive collection of reference works about these collections is available on open access in the Asian & African Studies Reading Rooms.
+An extensive collection of reference works about these collections is available on open access in the Asian & African Studies Reading Room.
 Key publications include:

 Company drawings in the India Office Library, by Mildred Archer (London, 1972)